doctorgaby/treqs/requirements/US_temp_1.md

 # User stories template

-A template for user stories (Group A).
+A template for user stories (Group B).

 Note1: "userstory id=" refers to the ID of the user story.
-Note2: You can change the ID for the user stories, e.g. it can be "userstory id=USnum1", " userstory id=US1", etc. Taking into account that you keep "US" in the beginning of the ID.
+Note2: You can change the ID for the user stories, it can be e.g. "userstory id=UStemp1".
+Taking into account that you keep "US" in the beginning of the ID.

 ###[userstory id=]